Introduction

 The unsustainability of current food systems

 Unfortunately, the food systems are on a trajectory that is not sustainable.
-Even with policy commitments, altering this course seems improbable.
+Even with commitments, altering this course seems improbable.
 If this continues, the FST approach will likely be unsuccessful in transforming food systems.
 As per the FSEC, the following trends could hinder the success of FST pathways:

 • Increase in the obese population and adoption of diets in ultra-processed foods.